 Yet, in 1968, Elizabeth Taylor’s 39.19 carat Asscher cut diamond brought to the world grand and over-the-top engagement rings, once again.

-In this decade, both angular and geometric cut engagement rings were back such as the marquise-shaped ring and princess cut diamond really took off.
+In this decade, both angular and geometric cut engagement rings were back in trends such as the marquise-shaped ring and princess cut diamond really took off.

 The mid 1970s saw couples embrace a personalised approach to their rings, which saw many couples choosing to design and match engagement rings with wedding bands.

-Yellow gold was back for the early 1980s, but a trend that really stuck out was Princess Diana’s sapphire and diamond cluster ring – giving coloured stone engagement rings a welcomed revival.
+Yellow gold rings were popular in the early 1980s, but a trend that really stuck out was Princess Diana’s sapphire and diamond cluster ring – giving coloured stone engagement rings a welcomed revival.

 The early noughties saw an array of engagement ring designs and styles.
-Halo rings with radiant or cushion cut centre stones were popular, surrounded by a ‘halo’ of diamonds for superior sparkle.
+Halo rings with radiant or cushion cut centre stones were among modern ring designs back then, surrounded by a ‘halo’ of diamonds for superior sparkle.
 Double-banded engagement rings made their way onto the scene when Beyonce proudly flaunted her emerald cut ring featuring double bands in 2008.

 In the mid 2010’s mixing metals was becoming prevalent as was the demand for ethically sourced and conflict-free stones.
 Antique engagement ring designs came back into the spotlight, so too did stackable rings.